 2. Change your Elevation

 Sometimes the cloud is going to be concentrated at the top or the bottom of the slope.
 If you can change elevation you may be able to ski above the clouds or beneath them.
+If you get higher and above the clouds, you'll have more light and if you get below then you'll have greater visibility.

 3. Use your Poles